 Types of Clock Pendulums

-- The brass rod style pendulum for small shelf or wall clocks.
+- Brass rod style pendulum for small shelf or wall clocks.

-- Wood stick pendulums that are used on everything.
+- Wood stick pendulums are for almost everything.